protozis/LBM_CYMB/physics.md

 	<SI unit>
 	 *	Speed of sound(CS): 340.000000m/s
 ```
-`BCV` describe the macro-scopic dynamics of the flow surrounding the box, where typical velocity in Latttice space `U'` came in.
+`BCV` describe the macroscopic dynamics of the flow surrounding the box, where typical velocity in Lattice space `U'` came in.
 We will discuss them later.
 With these parameters being defined, we can calculate the rest conversion factors without trouble.

 Let's take a look at those factors we just calculated.
 ```